 Kloppenburg says this isn’t a new trend, but he predicts the crisis will accelerate it, stifling desire for long-term commitments that demand significant capital.
 Not only are businesses moving more quickly, but many of them will also seek flexibility because they will need to recover from months of disruption.

-Creativity in a crisis
+Flexible office creativity in a crisis

 Projecting a time after COVID-19 is difficult when now we’re still facing many questions, and when the timing of “the end” isn’t yet clear.
 But many operators are just embracing creativity, looking for opportunities to renegotiate, convert leases to management agreements, and supporting small businesses with resources.
 Ultimately, Kloppenburg said, “Retention has been better than expected.”